ComputingUSA/Aviation-Clock/README.md

 # Aviation-Clock
-This is an aviation clock I wrote in HTML and PHP
+This is a simple aviation clock I wrote in HTML and PHP